 Oeuf dur mayonnaise (hard-boiled egg with mayo, €2,20), charcuterie (€4), paté (terrine de campagne, €3,80), celeriac remoulade (€2,70), foie gras (€7), snails (€6-€14), confit duck (€9,80), choucroute (€10,80), steak tartare (€9)…

-And there’s also sweet desserts and cheese to finish your meal.
+And there are also a couple of sweet desserts and a selection of cheeses to finish your meal with.

 French Classics @ Le Bouillon Chartier